 • Review change notifications under § 15 BImSchG and substantial modifications under § 16 BImSchG before execution.

-• Validate the quadrennial emission declaration under the 11.
-BImSchV (PRTR pollutants under Regulation 166/2006).
+• Validate the emission declaration under the 11.
+BImSchV, due for every fourth calendar year (PRTR pollutants under Regulation 166/2006).

-• Prepare the annual report under § 58b BImSchG covering measures, incidents and modernisation.
+• File the annual report to the operator under § 54 paragraph 2 BImSchG covering measures, incidents and modernisation.

 • Monitor continuous emission measurement systems under 13., 17. and 30.
 BImSchV and the EFUET emission data server.